adrielklein/kino-numbers/README.md

 ### `npm deploy`

-To deploy the app, run `yarn deploy` from the command line while you are on `main` branch.
+To deploy the app, run `npm deploy` from the command line while you are on `main` branch.

 This will create and deploy a commit to the gh-pages branch where the app will be deployed from.
 This will create some changes locally.
 DON'T COMMIT THEM!
 Just discard them and continue with development.